yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/chat-widget-text-formatter.md

 4. Click **Save changes**.

-5. Navigate to **Studio**, select the required flow, and in the respective node format the text.
+5. Navigate to **Automation**, select the required flow, and in the respective node format the text.

      ![](https://i.imgur.com/irymScC.png)